gke/UAVXArm/wiki/UAVXFixedWing.md

 It is assumed you have read the UAVXGUI wiki.

 The most important function is the ability to **bypass** almost all of the UAVX functionality except the final mixing.
-By default this is assigned to Rx channel 8 but may be reassigned using the GUI.
+By default **bypass** is assigned to Rx channel 8 but may be reassigned using the GUI.

 There only a few parameters specific to non-multicopter aircraft including fixed wing aircraft.